10up/distributor/README.md

 ### Registration

 To help inform our roadmap, keep adopters apprised of major updates and changes that could impact their websites, and solicit opportunities for beta testing and feedback, we’re asking for a little bit of information in exchange for a free key that unlocks update notifications and 1-click upgrades inside the WordPress dashboard.
 Your information is kept confidential.
 You can [register here](https://distributorplugin.com/#cta) and input your key in Distributor settings in the dashboard (network dashboard for multisite users).
 Note that you need to input the email address you used to register Distributor (included in the email with your registration key) as that is linked to the registration key.

-## Plugin Usage

-Distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".

-While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will appear, that will facilitate sharing ("pushing") that content to any `connection`.

-In the admin dashboard, a top level Distributor menu item links to the "pull" screen.
-Here, editors can share ("pull") content from any `connection` into the current site.

-There are two connection types: `external` and `internal`.
-* Internal connections are other sites inside of the same multisite network.
-Any user logged into the network can distribute any content in the network to any other sites in the network where that user has permission to publish posts (assuming the site supports the same post type).
-* External connections are external websites, connected by the JSON REST API.
-External connections can be added in the WordPress admin dashboard under Distributor > External Connections.
-Administrators can decide which user roles are allowed to distribute content to and from that connection (Editors and Administrators by default).
-All users with those roles will inherit the permissions of the user account used to establish the remote connection.

-### Gutenberg Support (Beta)

-Distributor supports distributing Gutenberg posts but the functionality is currently in beta (as is Gutenberg itself).
-We expect this functionality to stabilize when Gutenberg is released into WordPress core.

 ### Setup External Connections using Application Passwords